sikender/sicp/1.1/Notes.md

 - `(define size 2)` causes the interpreter to associate the value 2 with the name size.
 We can then refer the value 2 by name `size`.

 - The possibility of associating values with symbols and later retrieving them means that the interpreter must maintain some sort of memory that keeps track if the name-object pairs.
 This memory is called the _environment_.

+## 1.1.3 Evaluating Combinations

+- Recursion is a very powerful technique for dealing with hierarchical, treelike objects.

+- The environment provides a context in which evaluation takes place and plays an important role in our understanding of program execution.